 As a person with a hearing impairment, I can provide firsthand knowledge and experience to assist others in my situation.
 My work in the Queensland Government managing training and employment programs for people with a disability can assist Better Hearing Australia to understand the emerging whole of life issues relating to people with a disability, including those who are Deaf and hearing impaired and offer relevant services into the future.

-Tony is a member of the BHA National Board; a Director of the Deafness Forum of Australia; and a founding member of the Hearing Health Sector Alliance.
+Tony is the former National President of Better Hearing Australia (National); the former Vice-Chair of the Deafness Forum of Australia; and founding member of the Hearing Health Sector Alliance.